harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

 <details open>
 <summary>What are Harness environments?</summary>

-Environments define the deployment location, categorized as **Production** or **Pre-Production**.
+Environments define the deployment location and are categorized as **Production** or **Pre-Production**.
 Each environment includes infrastructure definitions for VMs, Kubernetes clusters, or other target infrastructures.
 To learn more about environments, go to [Environments overview](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/environments/environment-overview/).

 </details>